RonasIT/rtkq-entity-api/README.md

 ### Utils

-In addition to [existing RTKQ utils](https://redux-toolkit.js.org/rtk-query/api/created-api/api-slice-utils), API instances created by `createEntityApi` have the follwing utils in `yourApi.util`:
+In addition to [existing RTKQ utils](https://redux-toolkit.js.org/rtk-query/api/created-api/api-slice-utils), API instances created by `createEntityApi` have the following utils in `yourApi.util`:

 1. `fetchEntity` - util fetches single entity data using `GET /{baseEndpoint}/{id}` with optional params.
    Maybe useful in combination with other utils when customizing [onQueryStarted](https://redux-toolkit.js.org/rtk-query/api/createApi#onquerystarted) behavior.
 Example: